-70. Unless with the written permission of the [Competent Customs Official] 1 or in accordance with a general permission granted under section 74, no goods other than passengers' baggage, or ballast urgently required to be shipped for [conveyances] 1 safety, shall be shipped or water-borne to be shipped or discharge from any [conveyance] 1 in any customsport, except in the presence of an officer of Customs.
+70. Unless with the written permission of the [Competent Customs Official]1 or in accordance with a general permission granted under section 74, no goods other than passenger's baggage, or ballast urgently required to be shipped for the [conveyance's]1 safety, shall be shipped or water-borne to be shipped or discharged from any [conveyance]1 in any customs-port, except in the presence of an officer of Customs.